Applicants must have:

 You can apply by submitting the following documents and items:

-- Application Form (available to download from 'Download' section on the left of this web page) with a covering letter outlining why you are interested in undertaking the course.
+- Application Form (available to download from 'Download' section of this web page) with a covering letter outlining why you are interested in undertaking the course.

 - Passport/Webcam Style Photo.

 - CV and copies of your TA 101 certificate (if completed), any other relevant professional qualification certificates you've mentioned in your application, and any higher education certificates you have (i.e. degree-level, equivalent, or above).

-- A Personal Reference returned to us by your Personal Referee (reference request form available to download from 'Download' section on the left of this web page).
+- A Personal Reference returned to us by your Personal Referee (reference request form available to download from 'Download' section of this web page).

 - A Professional Reference returned to us by your Professional Referee (reference request form available to download from 'Download' section of this web page).

 You will also need to pay a £100 Application Fee, prior to attending an interview.

 Selection for interview: